rainbow954/streamly-spark-examples/streamly-kafka-cassandra-logstash-mqtt/README.md

 ## Introduction

 This is a simple stream processing application that you can deploy on [Streamly].
-It is written in Java and consumes events from [Kafka] and writes aggregates to [Cassandra].
+It is written in Java and consumes events from [Kafka] then writes aggregates to [Cassandra].
-It also populates events to [Kafka] using [Logstash].
+It also populates events to [Mqtt] using [Logstash].

-**Running this requires an account on Streamly Dashboard.**

 ## Quickstart